magis-nc/esri-webappbuilder-widget-eDraw/README.md

 - on modification : enable geometry update (with snapping if wanted : CTRL) and preview symbology changes on the fly
 - list
     - add list of all drawings
-    - actions on each drawing : modify / delete / up / down / zoom
+    - actions on each drawing : modify / delete / [up / down] / zoom
-    - all drawings : zoom or delete
+    - all drawings : zoom, copy, delete, export
     - on drawing infowindow -> select drawing in list
     - on zoom on a drawing -> select drawing on map (and show infoWindow)
+    - re-order graphics with drag&drop
 - import/export : allow users to export or import drawings (json format)
+    - import can be done with file drag&drop in import popup
 - localStorage
     - dynamic saving on each drawing add/delete/update
     - on widget load : load drawings saved in local Storage